-A suspenseful arms race: Without comprehensive defensive measures against increasingly sophisticated cyberattacks, we would literally be sitting in the dark.
-This is why today’s energy supply must be covered by security concepts that both protect our power plants from intruders from the grid and flexibly to adapt to new threat scenarios.
+Without comprehensive defensive measures against increasingly sophisticated cyberattacks, we would literally be sitting in the dark.
+Here is how we can protect our power plants from multistage cyberattacks and flexibly adapt to new threats.

 The cyberattack on a Ukrainian utility in December 2015 is considered to be one of the first successfully executed threats on a power grid.
 The hackers overwrote the utility’s firmware, deactivated operator accounts, and deleted workstations and servers.

 It was a targeted multi-stage attack.
 The hackers were able to get past several hurdles in order to reach their target – first compromising information technology (IT) networks in order to manipulate operational technology (OT) that controls physical energy assets.
 Like so many attacks on energy infrastructure, the Ukraine breach originated as a phishing attack on a single office laptop which went undetected.
 With a malware infected laptop operating within the energy company’s IT security perimeter, hackers could obtain critical information to install additional targeted malware capable of taking over critical control systems.
 Only after these systems were breached did the actual attack begin which ultimately cut off the power supply to around 225,000 households.